5 Ways to Improve Patient Outcomes at Your Facility

 5. Increase Nurse Retention

 Adequate nurse staffing is associated with fewer pressure ulcers and urinary tract infections, decreased risk of hospitalizations, reduced mortality, and improved quality measures, including falls and pain management in nursing residents.
-If you’re wondering how to improve patient outcomes through staffing, take heart in knowing that there are effective ways to reduce nurse turnover and to support your nursing leadership to create a positive work environment.
+If you’re wondering how to improve patient outcomes through staffing, take heart in knowing that there are effective ways to reduce nurse turnover and support your nursing leadership to create a positive work environment.

-Need Help Improving Outcomes?
+Need Help Improving Patient Outcomes?